glytoucan/glytoucan/system/images.md

 layout: default
 ---

 Viewing the images of Glycan Structures are a critical aspect of Glycan research.
-Generally, images are used to describe the structure, in most cases using specified formats such as CFG, IUPAC, or Oxford.
+In general, images are the simplest method  used to describe and convey the structure.
+The most common formats used are CFG, IUPAC, or Oxford.

 As the Glycan repository for nearly any glycan structure, it is important for the system to be able to handle displaying of glycan structures quickly and in a variety of formats.
-How the system was developed is described in detail in this document.
+How the repository manages images will be described in detail in this document.

 ## Base Case